-4.6.4 Links to the Network Code on Operational Planning & Scheduling
+4.6.4 Network Code on Operational Planning & Scheduling

-The Network Code on Operational Planning and Scheduling (NC OPS) refers to NC EB and NC LFCR in the area of Exchanging of Reserves.
+The Network Code on Operational Planning and Scheduling (NC OPS) links with the NC EB and NC LFCR in the area of Exchanging of Reserves.
 It requires that Significant Grid Users and Distribution System Operators (DSOs) provide information on available Balancing Services, but details of the requirements should be defined in the NC on Requirements for Grid Connection (NC RfG).
 The NC OPS foresees the establishment of a TSO-platform for the exchange of relevant data between TSOs.